 CONRAD STATE 30 PROGRAMS

 Each state has the ability to sponsor up to 30 physicians each year for J waivers.
-Almost all states sponsor primary care physicians, and a rapidly increasing number of states sponsor specialists.
+Almost all states sponsor primary care physicians, and many states sponsor specialists.
 Most states post their criteria for sponsoring J waivers for physicians online.
 Click on the name of the states listed below to access this information.

 - Keys to the Conrad 30 Program by Carl Shusterman (Association of Staff Physician Recruiters)